Bypass navigation bar

 Blog Posts About Commercial Music

 Cedar Valley offered the first commercial music and audio engineering program in Texas when the college opened in 1977.
-The plan was to prepare students to work in the music industry in two years.
-Students would focus on developing musicianship as well as technical skills.
+The goal was to prepare students to work in the music industry in two years through developing musicianship as well as technical skills.

 In our studios, students can: